 Prairie Dropseed is a green clumping grass with airy delicate panicles held high above the foliage.
 The fall color is a wonderful orange, changing to cream in winter.
 It is extremely tolerant of dry sites, and it has a wonderful flowery fragrance to boot when planted in mass.
 An important seed source for winter birds.

 PRN Preferred: What other grass combines beautiful airy seed panicles, showy fall color and great fragrance?

 A fast growing shrub with delicate maple-like leaves, Cutleaf Stephanandra makes a very tough groundcover for banks, masses and shady locations.
 The new growth is bronze, turning to a clear light green.
-Flowers are an inconspicuous ivory-white in June.
-Daryl Kobesky was struck by its perfect use as a bank stabilizer at U.V.A.
+Flowers are an inconspicuous ivory white in June.
+It is used as a bank stabilizer at UVA.